 multivariate data analysis,

-More specifically, on the computational side these include, machine learning, bioinformatics, chemometrics, and multivariate statistics, and on the experimental side, the fields of genomics, proteomics and metabolomics.
+More specifically, on the computational side these include, machine learning, bioinformatics, chemometrics, and multivariate statistics, and on the experimental side, the fields of genomics, transcriptomics and metabolomics.
 I am interested in applying diverse computational and mathematical methods in order to disentangle the mass of information at multiple biological levels generated by the –omics technologies.
-The ultimate aim is to synthesise the different information provided by each of these techniques, thus facilitating the modular approach to understanding biological function known as systems biology.
+The ultimate aim is to synthesise the information provided by each of these techniques, thus facilitating a multi-scale understanding of biological systems.
 This broad aim leads to several themes in my current research:

 - Improving information extraction from Nuclear Magnetic Resonance (NMR) spectroscopy & Liquid Chromatography–Mass Spectrometry (LC-MS) metabolic profiles